 Hop On, Hop Off

-This is the most flexible you can get on your city bus tour in Dublin.
-You decide which destinations you want to explore, hop off the bus and get firsthand information about the city’s landmarks.
-You can hop on another bus anytime again after you have grasped and Instagrammed it all.
+This is the most flexible option for your city bus tour in Dublin.
+You decide which destinations you want to explore, hop off the bus, and learn firsthand about the city’s landmarks.
+After you have grasped and Instagrammed it all, you can hop on another bus anytime.

 Hop off at Dublin Zoo

 This historical zoo is one of the oldest in the world and opened its doors to the public in 1831.
 Yes, it is that old!
 But its design is not.
-Having undergone remodelling in recent years, Dublin Zoo is now considered a safe environment for animals and people alike.
+Having undergone remodelling recently, Dublin Zoo is now considered a safe environment for animals and people alike.

 Extending over 28 hectares in Phoenix Park, Dublin Zoo has vast gardens and lakes, making it a perfect place for relaxation and a good journey for learning about wildlife.